revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:** *Bitwise left shift* operator shifts the bits of the integer number to the left and put 0 on voids right as a result.
+- *Bitwise left shift* operator shifts the bits of the integer number to the left and put 0 on voids right as a result.
 For example:
 x = 4 = 0100 (binary)
 x << 1 = 1000 = 8   # Here it shifts the bit by 1 on the left side.